ballerina-platform/ballerina-lang/docs/style_guide/expressions.md

   ```

 * If unable to keep the function invocation on a single line, due to exceeding max line length,
-  each argument should be splitted in to its own block-indented line.
+  each argument should be splitted on to its own block-indented line.

   - Trailing comma always should be on a end of the line and inline with a argument.
   - No space before opening parentheses